-Online Program Questions Notes on program What tech access is Internet access and access to needed? a computer, laptop, or tablet.
-What is the learning Self-paced individual structure? modules with quizzes to test knowledge.
+Online Program Questions Notes on program What tech access is needed?
+Internet access and access to a computer, laptop, or tablet.
+What is the learning structure?
+Self-paced individual modules with quizzes to test knowledge.
 Program results?
 No concrete outcomes, but learners state they have increased confidence and believe it helped give them a competitive edge.
 Learn more: Graduation Outcomes Cost?
-Free; but must pay to receive a certificate or diploma ranging from \$27.00- \$279.00.
-RISE Up Training Course Focus: Retail Location: United States An in-depth course on foundations of retail.
+Free; but must pay to receive a certificate or diploma ranging from \$27.00-\$279.00.
+RISE Up Training Course Focus: Retail Location: United States An in-depth course on foundations of retail, customer service, and business decisions.
 Skills or Credentials needed?
 Must be enrolled in school or training program or must be employed.
 Must be in good standing with an affiliated institution.
-An in-depth course on Who is offering the program?
-Must be in good standing An in-depth course on foundations of retail, customer service, and Must be in good standing with an affiliated institution.
-The National Retail Federation, which is a An in-depth course on foundations of retail, customer service, and program?
-Must be in good standing with an affiliated institution.
+Who is offering the program?
 The National Retail Federation, which is a private non-profit.
+Is it accredited?
+No Result in credential or certificate?
+Results in industry- recognized credentials and certifications: (1) Customer Service and Sales, (2) The Business of Retail, and (3) Retail Management Any eligibility requirements?
+Must be 15 years of age.

-Online Program Questions Notes on program Literacy required and/or Literacy: Required offered in other languages?
-Offered in other languages: No What tech access is needed?
+Online Program Questions Notes on program Literacy required and/or offered in other languages?
+Literacy: Required Offered in other languages: No What tech access is needed?
 Access to internet and computer, laptop, or tablet.
 Knowledge of how to access a learning management portal.
 What is the learning structure?
-All online and can be done in two ways: Individually self-paced (11 hours per credential) Classroom: teacher led, group work, more structured times.
+All online and can be done in two ways: 1) Individually self-paced (11 hours per credential) 2) Classroom: teacher led, group work, more structured times.
 (28 hours per credential) Program results?
 None listed online- large focus on testimonials.
 Cost?
 Costs for program range between \$135- \$175 per credential, which includes textbook, online course, and final exam.
 Other costs include: \$25 to retake final exam per credential.
 Scholarships are available to cover some of these costs.
 Free Retail Training Course Focus: Retail Skills or Credentials needed?
-None needed Location: United States Free online courses that Who is offering the program?
+None needed Location : United States Free online courses that Who is offering the program?
 The Retail Learning Institute, sponsored by Coca Cola focus on retail safety, Is it accredited?
 No